Modhera is a Gujarati-style Gurmukhi font that provides characters in the Unicode range as well as mapped versions to the ASCII range.

 This font - like almost all of the others - is a Unicode font with the Gurmukhi characters mapped onto the ASCII character positions as well.

 Note that you can see that there are normal ASCII numbers in the ASCII range as well as the Gurmukhi numbers repeated in the extended ASCII range in addition to their presence in their normal place within the Gurmukhi range.
+If you want to get Gurmukhi numbers using just the Latin characters, type the numbers that you want and then type two hash marks afterwards so for each number, say for a five, instead of just typeing '5', add the two hash marks so instead, you have '5##'.

 As a result of this, you can use the ASCII keyboard setup you have if you want to use the ASCII characters and have access to both sets of numbers, or you can use the Unicode layout with Gurmukhi numbers on the keys above the alphabet on the regular keyboard or get the ASCII/Latin numbers using the number pad at the same time.